Proteusiq/Pragmatic-Python/chapters/title.md

 Mediocre code is not GPT-3.5’s vibe-salad disaster—it is just code I can not stand.
 Yeah, I said it.
 My case for pragmatism is here to make you hate it too.
 It’s okay to disagree; in fact, I expect you to in some cases.
 It means you’re pragmatic after all.

-This book is meant to drag mediocre code into the light.
-Showing you a path from mediocracy to pragmatism in `Terrible`, `Better` and `Pragmatic`, learnt from many hours spent reading, writing, debugging, reviewing, experimenting and making dozens of mistakes building Python solutions.
+This book is meant to drag mediocre code into the light, showing you a path from mediocrity to pragmatism through `Terrible`, `Better`, and `Pragmatic`.
+It draws on lessons learned from hours spent reading, writing, debugging, reviewing, experimenting, and making dozens of mistakes while building Python solutions.

 `Example I:`
 OOP to functional to nothing.